 Even if you soften your water and adjust your detergent practices, you’ve still got to address the stains the initial issue left behind.
-Using vinegar is a great method for removing detergent stains because it’s non-toxic and its acidic makeup will combat the soap left behind and lift it.
+Using the cleaning power of vinegar is a great way to remove detergent stains because it’s non-toxic and its acidic makeup will combat the soap left behind and lift it.
 Here's how to remove stains with vinegar.

 Step 1: Check the garment’s care tag to be sure it can handle both warm water and vinegar without becoming damaged.